 There’s not much that’s more adorable, or kawaii I guess, than dozens of young children in traditional kimonos.
-It’s a sight you’re likely to see a lot in Shinto shrines during the shichi-go-san festival in mid November.
-An excess of cuteness and so many bright colours is a photographers dream so we can’t resist making space on our next itinerary to include an extra shrine or two during our autumn visit to Japan.
+It’s a sight you’re likely to see a lot in Shinto shrines during the shichi-go-san festival in mid-November.
+We couldn’t resist making space in our itinerary to include an extra shrine or two during an autumn visit to Japan.

-Shichi go san literally translates as seven-five-three.
-These are the ages of the children taking part in the festival but it’s sometimes referred to in English as Children’s Shrine-Visiting day.
+Shichi Go San literally translates as seven-five-three.
+These are the ages of the children taking part in the festival.

 The Shinto shichi-go-san ceremony

 The festival date is always the 15th of November but it’s visiting the shrine with family members that matters so although the 15th is the biggest day you’re likely to see children dressed and taking part in the ceremony throughout November.

 When the date falls on a working day it’s not always possible for the family to be together to celebrate and it’s more important for everyone to be present than the actual date itself.
 From the little I know of Shinto traditions I do love that they are pragmatic rather than prescriptive, focusing on what matters and the rest falls into place.

 November 15 is also the day for celebrating the autumn harvest under the lunar calendar and is a very auspicious date.
 Within the shrine, you might also see a harvest offering to the deity Ujigami.

 The ceremony itself is fairly quick and simple.
 The Shinto Priest will give thanks to Ujigami, the guardian god of good health for the child safely reaching the ages 3 and 5 for boys and 3 and 7 for girls.
 He also requests the deity to continue looking over them in the future.
 There is a purification ceremony where the child sips some sacred sake, not alcoholic of course, and that’s pretty much all.